 Finally, if you are not so crafty, here is a Semi DIY Cloth Training Pants Tutorial from Amanda Leaps.
 There is a great tip in the comments about using PUL.
 You will want to seal PUL after stitching because PUL is a laminate.
 When sewing, needles and pins leave little holes in the fabric which could cause leakage.
 In order to reseal the holes, put PUL in a hot dryer for 20 minutes.
 You may have to do this over time, every so often to reseal the holes.

 Save Money + Save the Environment!

-Although, somewhat time-consuming up front, once you learn how to make your own cloth training pants, you’ll save a lot of money.
+Although, somewhat time-consuming upfront, once you learn how to make your own cloth training pants, you’ll save a lot of money.
 These cloth pants will not only help you with your budget, but they help the environment as well.
-You will no longer be throwing away a large amount of Pull-ups each month.
+You will no longer be throwing away a large number of Pull-ups each month.